 Courtney Cullen is the Program Coordinator in the Office of Academic Honesty and Student Appeals.
-Cullen is a “Double Dawg” with both master’s and bachelor’s degrees in International Affairs from UGA.
+Cullen processes appeals for the Petitions Subcommittee of the Educational Affairs Committee and works to support the initiatives of the Office of Academic Honesty.
+Cullen received both master’s and bachelor’s degrees in International Affairs from UGA.
 She previously worked for the UGA Athletic Association where she served as the Assistant Tutorial Coordinator.

 Peggy provides administrative support for the Washington Semester Program and Academic Honesty and Student Appeals.